cyberphone/jws-ct/README.md

 ```
 You may wonder why this is not already described in the JWS standard, right?
 Since JSON doesn't require
 object properties to be in any specific order as well as having multiple ways of representing the same data,
-you must apply a *filter process* to the original object in order to create a *robust and platform
+you must apply a *filter process* to the original object in order to create a *unique and platform
 independent representation* of the JWS "payload".
-If applied to the sample you would get:
+Applied to the sample you would get:
 ```json
 {"otherProperties":[2000,true],"statement":"Hello signed world!"}
 ```